google/magika/README.md

 ```

 If you intend to use Magika only as a command line, you may want to use `$ pipx install magika` instead.

+If you want to test out the latest release candidate, you can install with `pip install --pre magika`.

 ### Running in Docker